samadarshad/fend_capstone/README.md

 # Evaluate NLP Project

 ## Overview
-A web app which uses a Natural Language Processing API to display sentiment information for input text.
+A web app which uses multiple travel APIs to display travel information for input destination, source, and dates.

-The project is hosted at https://evaluate-nlp-abdus-samad.herokuapp.com/
+The project is hosted at ...

 ## Prerequisite
 This project was tested on: